404dcd/a-level-prep/README.md

 The database is stored in memory, and is not persistent.
 Just change the path in the `Rocket.toml` file to make it persistent, but you may have to update the SQL in `init_db`.

+### Note
+The gtin3 program creates and writes a file called `orders.csv`.
+It does not write anything to stdout.